-As a shareholder, with nearly 30 years of experience, William is a trial lawyer who has significant experience in the areas of Transportation Law and Premises Liability.
+As a shareholder, with over 30 years of experience, William is a trial lawyer who has significant experience in the areas of Transportation Law and Premises Liability.
 From slip/trip and fall events to serious, permanent injuries, William offers skilled legal representation to owners, operators, and managers of companies and corporations.
 In addition to small, locally owned businesses, he has successfully represented national organizations at trial in Texas state and federal courts, as well as across the nation.
 William has tried and obtained defense verdicts in wrongful death cases involving transportation companies and large corporations and has been called upon to investigate wrongful death cases in the field within hours of the incident.
 His work also includes litigating highly complex cases in the areas of commercial litigation, wrongful death, legal malpractice, employment, and construction defect issues and he has handled cases involving cutting-edge issues on health care benefits as a member of the national trial team in a leading toxic tort case tried in Wilmington, North Carolina and monitored oil & gas litigation involving pre-eminent Texas families in the industry.

 William and his wife, Kathy, have two children.
 Over the past 25 years William has been actively involved in his church as well as community service.
 William has sat on several committees for the National Kidney Foundation and has been an active board member at Victory Assembly in Carrollton, Texas and Freedom Life church in Carrollton, Texas.
 William spent over 16 years providing leadership roles at his church from a board member, an elder, and officer.
 William is a sports fanatic in following the Dallas professional sports teams, Cowboys, Mavericks and Texas Rangers.
 He is also an avid golfer when time allows and enjoys establishing relationships with clients on the golf course.
 William’s daughter played Division 1 volleyball at Cincinnati which allowed he and his wife to establish a broad range of friendships.